lume/lume/README.md

 ### [`lume`](./packages/lume/README.md) - HTML elements for rich graphics

-HTML elements for easily defining rich and interactive 2D or 3D applications powered by both CSS and WebGL.
+HTML elements for easily defining rich and interactive 2D or 3D applications powered by CSS3D, WebGL, or both mixed together.

 This package uses and re-exports features from the below packages.